RaphaelEjike/Latest_disclosed_cybersecurity_incidents/README.md

 # Latest disclosed cybersecurity incidents and Cyber trends news
 This project involves manually archiving a list of the latest disclosed cybersecurity incidents from around the world.
-Over the past six weeks, several significant incidents and emerging trends have surfaced within the cybersecurity landscape.
+Over the past few weeks, several significant incidents and emerging trends have surfaced within the cybersecurity landscape.
 This period has witnessed a series of high-profile cyber attacks, evolving threat vectors, and shifting tactics employed by malicious actors.
 From ransomware outbreaks targeting critical infrastructure to sophisticated phishing campaigns exploiting human vulnerabilities, the following insights provide a comprehensive overview of the disclosed incidents and trends.
 By correlating these incidents, I stay abreast of the current threats and gain the knowledge needed to enhance defense strategies and stay ahead of potential threats.

-# These are the disclosed incidents and trends in the last six weeks
+# These are the disclosed incidents and trends in the last few weeks

 ## Hackers target Check Point VPNs to breach enterprise networks